LEMUR: Learned Multi-Vector Retrieval: Introduction

-We call the proposed framework \textsc{Lemur} (\underline{Le}arned \underline{Mu}lti-Vector \underline{R}etrieval), and publish it as an open source library.
-In addition to embeddings generated by ColBERTv2, we evaluate the performance of multi-vector similarity search methods on embeddings generated by modern multi-vector text models~\cite{xiao-etal-2024-jina,GTE-ModernColBERT,clavie2025jacolbertv2,amini2025lfm2} and visual document retrieval models~\cite{faysse2025colpali,teiletche2025modernvbert}. \textsc{Lemur} significantly outperforms the state-of-the-art methods on all datasets.
-The difference is especially pronounced on non-ColBERTv2 embeddings.
-The code for \textsc{Lemur} is available at \url{https://github.com/ejaasaari/lemur}
+We call the proposed framework \textsc{Lemur} (\underline{Le}arned \underline{Mu}lti-Vector \underline{R}etrieval).
+In addition to ColBERTv2 embeddings, we evaluate the performance of multi-vector similarity search methods on embeddings generated by modern multi-vector text models~\citep{xiao-etal-2024-jina, GTE-ModernColBERT, clavie2025jacolbertv2, amini2025lfm2} and visual document retrieval models~\citep{faysse2025colpali, teiletche2025modernvbert}. \textsc{Lemur} significantly outperforms the state-of-the-art methods on all datasets.
+The difference is especially pronounced on embeddings from models other than ColBERTv2.

-In summary, our contributions are: \begin{itemize} \item We introduce \textsc{Lemur}, a framework that reduces multi-vector similarity search to single-vector similarity search via a reformulation to a supervised learning task.
-An instantiation of \textsc{Lemur} consists of a neural network and a single-vector ANNS method. \item We evaluate the performance of multi-vector similarity search methods on 6 BEIR benchmark datasets \citep{thakur2021beir} embedded using 5 different multi-vector text models, and on the visual retrieval dataset ViDoRe \citep{loison2026vidore} embedded using 2 different multi-vector visual document models. \item We show that \textsc{Lemur} outperforms the state-of-the-art multi-vector similarity search methods on all evaluated datasets, thus helping to bridge the latency gap between single-vector and multi-vector retrieval. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We introduce \textsc{Lemur}, a fast corpus-specific search reduction that reduces multi-vector similarity search over a corpus to single-vector similarity search by reformulating the problem as a supervised learning task. \item We evaluate the performance of multi-vector similarity search methods on 8 BEIR benchmark datasets~\citep{thakur2021beir} embedded using 5 different multi-vector text models, and on the ViDoRe V3 visual retrieval dataset~\citep{loison2026vidore} embedded using 2 different multi-vector visual document retrieval models. \item We show that \textsc{Lemur} outperforms the state-of-the-art multi-vector similarity search methods on all evaluated datasets, thus helping to bridge the latency gap between single-vector and multi-vector retrieval. \end{itemize}